 The proposed legislation eliminates “the provision of educational programs for students and eligible children under the School Act” as an essential service.
-In addition, the Minister can no longer act on their own initiative in an essential service matter.

 The current Industry Advisory Council provision (Section 80) will be repealed and replaced with a provision under which the Minister may order the establishment of an industry council for the purpose of making recommendations regarding effective collective bargaining, identifying skill and training needs, developing labour and market information and making recommendations considered necessary to advance the industry.

 Currently the legislation requires that a request for the appointment of a settlement officer must occur within 45 days of the completion of the steps of the grievance procedure preceding arbitration.
 This time limitation has been removed.

 A new provision has been inserted into the legislation requiring arbitration boards to conduct case management conferences within 30 days of their appointment.
 The parties are to use this opportunity to schedule an exchange of information and documents, set hearing dates, and explore potential settlement of the dispute.

 Appeal of arbitration awards to the BC Court of Appeal

 Under the current Code, a party that is dissatisfied with an arbitration award can appeal to the Labour Relations Board, on the ground that it was denied a fair hearing or that the award is inconsistent with the principles expressed or implied in the Code or another acted dealing with labour relations.
 However, if the appeal pertains to an issue of general law, it must be submitted to the BC Court of Appeal.